 Domaine La Boutiniere Vineyards, Wines, Winemaking

 .5 hectares are served for white wine varietals.
 Like many Southern Rhone estates, the vines are scattered around the appellation.
 Domaine La Boutiniere has planting of most of the 13 allowable grape varietals.
 They have old vines.
 Their oldest Grenache vines date back almost 120 years!

-Domaine La Boutiniere Grande Reserve which made its debut with the 2000 vintage is produced from 80% old vine Grenache that is at least 100 years of age.
-10% Mourvedre, 5% Syrah and 5% Cinsault complete the blend.
-The grapes are partially destemmed.
-The wine is aged in a combination of old barrels and foudres for 18 months.
-On average, the production is 350 cases per vintage.
+Domaine La Boutiniere Grande Reserve which made its debut with the 2000 vintage is produced from 90% old vine Grenache that is at least 100 years of age.
+5% Mourvedre and 5% Syrah complete the blend.
+The terroir is sand, with some rocks and stones.

 Domaine La Boutiniere Chateauneuf du Pape Blanc is made from a blend of 70% Clairette, 10% Grenache Blanc, 10% Roussanne and 10% Bourboulenc.
 The wine is aged for 6 months in 90% stainless steel tanks and 10% new, French oak barrels.

 Domaine La Boutinere is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed, dishes, sausage and cassoulet.
 Domaine La Boutinere is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.